MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/title-bar.md

 ```

 >[!NOTE]
 >_Full screen_ mode can be entered only if supported by your app.
-See [ApplicationView.IsFullScreenMode](/uwp/api/windows.ui.viewmanagement.applicationview.IsFullScreenMode) for more info. [_Tablet mode_](https://support.microsoft.com/help/17210/windows-10-use-your-pc-like-a-tablet) is a user option on supported hardware, so a user can choose to run any app in tablet mode.
+See [ApplicationView.IsFullScreenMode](/uwp/api/windows.ui.viewmanagement.applicationview.IsFullScreenMode) for more info. [_Tablet mode_ (Windows 10 only)](/windows-hardware/design/device-experiences/continuum) is a user option on supported hardware, so a user can choose to run any app in tablet mode.

 ## Full customization example